-WATER II (NCT03123250) is a prospective, multicenter, international clinical trial of the Aquablation system for the treatment of BPH in men 45 to 80 years of age with a transrectal ultrasound measured prostate volume between 80 and 150 cc[20].
-Only patients from Canada were included for this analysis.
-Inclusion criteria for this study were baseline International Prostate Symptom Score (IPSS) $\geq$ 12, a maximum urinary flow rate (Qmax) < 15 mL/s, a serum creatinine < 2 mg/dL, a history of failed medical therapy and mental capacity to participate in the study.
-Exclusion criteria were body mass index $\geq$ 42 kg/m2, history of prostate or bladder cancer, clinically significant bladder calculus or bladder diverticulum, cystitis, previous urinary tract surgery, urinary catheter use daily for 90 or more consecutive days, chronic pelvic pain, urethral stricture, meatal stenosis or bladder neck contracture, use of anticholinergic agents specifically for bladder problems, and any other conditions that could prevent adequate follow-up.
+WATER II (NCT03123250) is a prospective, multicentre, international clinical trial of the Aquablation system for the treatment of BPH in men 45-80 years of age with a transrectal ultrasound-measured prostate volume between 80 and 150 cc.20 Only patients from Canada were included for this analysis.
+Inclusion criteria for this study were baseline IPSS ≥12, a maximum urinary flow rate (Qmax) <15 mL/s, a serum creatinine <2 mg/dL, a history of failed medical therapy, and mental capacity to participate in the study.
+Exclusion criteria were body mass index ≥42 kg/m2, history of prostate or bladder cancer, clinically significant bladder calculus or bladder diverticulum, cystitis, previous urinary tract surgery, urinary catheter use daily for 90 or more consecutive days, chronic pelvic pain, urethral stricture, meatal stenosis or bladder neck contracture, use of anticholinergic agents specifically for bladder problems, and any other conditions that could prevent adequate followup.
 Patients were not excluded for prior prostate surgery or if in retention unless the catheter was in place for more than 90 days.
 The study was performed with Institutional Review Board approval from each participating institution and all participants provided informed consent.